-The fuel system consists of one or two tanks, a single filler port, fuel and ventilation lines, fuel level indication system, and drain.
+The fuel system consists of two tanks permanently connected with a big crossport, a single filler port, fuel and ventilation lines, fuel level indications, and drain.
 The filler port is located at the left hand side of the gyroplane.
 In order to open the filler cap, lift, then turn the flap, and pull out.
 Reverse to close cap.
 The cap is retained to the aircraft via a security cable.